 GIF images can instantly uplift your email and are a fun way to grab people's attention.
-The Voyado email message editor lets you add these to your communication but there are a few things to think of before you get started.
+The Engage email editor lets you add these to your communication but there are a few things to think of before you get started.

-Unlike when you upload an image to your email, the width of a GIF must be exactly the same as the width of the image placeholder you have in your template.
-Otherwise, Voyado will try to compress, optimize or crop the GIF, resulting in it failing to work.
+Unlike when you upload an image to your email, the width of a GIF must be the same width or smaller than the image placeholder you have in your template.
+Otherwise, Engage will try to compress, optimize or crop the GIF, resulting in it failing to work.

-The width of the image placeholder below is 592px, so the GIF needs to be 592px wide.
+The width of the image placeholder below is 592px, so the GIF needs to be 592px wide or less.

 Keep your file sizes small